FrissAnalytics/FrissShinyDashboardTemplate/README.md

 # FrissShinyDashboardTemplate
-FrissShinyTemplate based on AdminLTE - ShinyDashboard

 the template is based on the AdminLTE bootstrap3 framework: https://almsaeedstudio.com/preview

-in order to use the template run
+in order to use the template install the shinydashboard from CRAN:

 ```r
 install.packages("shinydashboard")
 ```

-See also the documentation at http://rstudio.github.io/shinydashboard/
+Documentation is available at http://rstudio.github.io/shinydashboard/